stephenfdistilled/Documents/OPA/editOPAform.md

       return { props: { inputs: data, status, token } };
     ```

-- Format of how user inputs should be do not exactly match what is retrieved from the backend.
-To get around this an object called Response is created in the correct format.
+ ### BE - FE integration issue
+- Inputs received from GET endpoint are returned as a string or boolean
+- Inputs need to be:
+ * string - 'true'
+ * object -  { values: [''] }
+- Sample object is created to mock correct format

     ```tsx
     //Sample form object in correct format